CianciarusoCataldo/mobrix-ui/docs/components/atoms/CodeBox/props.md

 <br>

-code to display - multiline strings is supported
+code to display - multiline string is supported

 <br>